 On average, there are more than 3 million differences between your DNA and the DNA of the next person.
 Much like playing the lottery, the odds of finding a donor match increases exponentially as more people register, which is why increasing the number of donors is crucial.

-In the United States, this is particularly significant for African Americans and other minority populations.
+In the United States, this is particularly significant for African-Americans and other minority populations.
 A match is most likely to come from a donor who shares the recipient’s ethnic background.
-Unfortunately, African Americans are severely underrepresented on donor registries – African Americans make up just 7 percent of all people who are registered, greatly reducing their odds of finding matches.
-This is particularly significant when a bone marrow transplant is the only known cure for diseases like Sickle Cell, a blood disorder that affects one in 500 African Americans in the United States.
+Unfortunately, African-Americans are severely underrepresented on donor registries, making up just 7 percent of all people who are registered, greatly reducing their odds of finding matches.
+This is particularly significant when a bone marrow transplant is the only known cure for diseases like sickle cell, a blood disorder that affects one in 500 African-Americans in the United States.
 When minority patients are diagnosed with serious and often life-threatening blood diseases and disorders, they are often surprised to learn their odds of receiving a transplant are extremely low because of the underrepresentation of minority donors in the donor registry.
 Speaking from experience, I can tell you it is a sobering realization.